ail-and-colleagues/prepare_python_dev_env/README.md

 # prepare_python_dev_env
-note for preparation of python, git and pytorch.
+note for preparation of Python, Git/GitHub and pytorch.